Is your red dot sight not bright enough?

-Many people have asked questions regarding how to manage red dot reticle brightness over the wide variety of lighting conditions from bright daylight to possible weapon light use in the dark?
+This guide shows you how to manage red dot brightness over the wide variety of lighting conditions from bright daylight to night.

-Pro Tip: Pick the setting that works satisfactorily across all conditions, or for a scenario that has the overwhelming probability of its need
+Pro Tip: Pick the setting that works satisfactorily across all conditions

 - Bright sunny day